efren-palacios/duellinks/_posts/content/guides/deck-types/2018-03-29-archfiends-guide-by-bacon.md

 ### Tech cards
 There are currently a number of solid tech cards for the builds that can fit them in.

-1. {Enemy Controller}
+1. {Chaos Hunter}
-2. {Forbidden Chalice} (Returns a normal summoned Emperor to 3400)
-3. {Ante} (Sets up Griefing and leaves the opponent at 3k LP)
+2. {Ante} (Sets up Griefing and leaves the opponent at 3k LP)
-4. {Dark World Dealings} (Sets grave and thins deck)
+3. {Dark World Dealings} (Sets grave and thins deck)
-5. {Cosmic Cyclone}
-6. {Sphere Kuriboh} (Protection from OTK plays and ECon takes)
+4. {Sphere Kuriboh} (Protection from OTK plays and ECon takes)
-7. {Relinkuriboh} (In the Needlebug Nest build this sees the most value)
+5. {Relinkuriboh} (In the Needlebug Nest build this sees the most value)
-8. {Invader of Darkness} (To shut down quick play spells such as ECon)
+6. {Invader of Darkness} (To shut down quick play spells such as ECon)
-9. {Advance Draw} (Normal summon Emperor, pop card, draw 2)
+7. {Advance Draw} (Normal summon Emperor, pop card, draw 2)
-10. {Hey, Trunade!}
-11. {Snipe Hunter} (Discards useless Card of the Souls, sets grave, additionally can use a card to pop, then Emperor can use the same card for his effect when it is in the grave)
+8. {Snipe Hunter} (Discards useless Card of the Souls, sets grave, additionally can use a card to pop, then Emperor can use the same card for his effect when it is in the grave)
-12. {Escape from the Dark Dimension} (Banish an Emperor or Empress with Emperors effect to then special summon)
+9. {Escape from the Dark Dimension} (Banish an Emperor or Empress with Emperors effect to then special summon)
-13. {Gravity Lash} (This card is a perfect side deck choice against Cyber Angels)
+10. {Gravity Lash} (This card is a perfect side deck choice against Cyber Angels)
-14. {Monster Gate} (Tribute a monster to special summon a random from the deck; has the capability of tributing a Cavalry or Lyla and pulling an Emperor or Empress straight onto the field)
+11. {Monster Gate} (Tribute a monster to special summon a random from the deck; has the capability of tributing a Cavalry or Lyla and pulling an Emperor or Empress straight onto the field)
-15. {Skill Successor} (The perfect mill card without losing any value in the grave)
+12. {Skill Successor} (The perfect mill card without losing any value in the grave)

 ---